 A “save” option is available as last step of the abstract submission.
 This will allow you to save your abstracts and return to the abstract and edit it later, if necessary.

 Proofread abstract carefully and check all graphs and images are included in the abstract body correctly.
 Abstracts will be reproduced as submitted.
 If accepted your abstract will appear in Bone Reports, the official abstract publication of the congress, exactly as submitted and any typing error will be visible.

 To validate your abstract submission, click on the “submit” button.
 After having submitted your abstract, you will receive an automatic confirmation by email.

 There is no limit to the number of abstracts you may submit, but the same research cannot be submitted twice.

 Once you submit your abstract, you will not be able to amend it.
-Before submission, you can save your abstract and amend it on-line until 12 December 2022.
+Before submission, you can save your abstract and amend it online until 9 January 2024.

 Original Scientific Material

 The submitted abstract should be original scientific material.